stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 > If it is packed in a box, is fortified, is promoted by marketers, if marketers tell you "it is healthy", if your great grandfather doesn't recognize it.
 DON'T EAT IT!

-I would suggest you go for **Low/NO Sugar, No Soy, Moderate Sodium, High Fat, Low Carbs, More Veggies, More Meat, More Water, and Less Frequency**
+I would suggest you go for **Low/NO Sugar, No Soy, Moderate Sodium, High Fat, Low Carbs, More Veggies, More Meat, More Water, More Fiber, and Less Frequently**

-Sugar is very bad and harmful to your health, phase it out.
+Sugar is very bad and harmful to your health. **Phase it out.**

-Soy kills sperms, reduces testosterone, and creates estrogen.
+Soy kills sperms, reduces testosterone, and creates estrogen. **Go cold turkey.**

 Sodium is an electrolyte, use it moderately but don't remove it completely.

 Fat is very good for you, it doesn't make you fat and it is used to build testosterone the primary male hormone responsible for spermatogenesis(production of sperm), muscle mass, health, and well-being.
 Skip "vegetable oils/butter/fat", they are unhealthy and harmful.
-Go for butter, lard, coconut, or olive oil.
+Go for butter, lard, coconut, or olive oil. **Add it!**

 Eat fewer carbs and only eat unrefined that's fibrous e.g. beans, pumpkins, veggies.
 Minimize starchy unrefined carbs like sweet potatoes and arrowroots.
-Remove all refined carbs like maize/wheat flour, soda, fruit juices, sugar.
+Remove all refined carbs like maize/wheat flour, soda, fruit juices, sugar. **Reduce it.**

 Vegetables are healthy and good for you.
-This is a no-brainer.
+This is a no-brainer. **Increase it.**

 Meat is absolutely important.
 Go for "natural" meat or otherwise know as grass-fed meat.
-Skip sausages and anything you can't make yourself with natural ingredients.
+Skip sausages and anything you can't make yourself with natural ingredients(avoid soy sauce). **Increase it.**

 Water is a no-brainer.
 Drink lots but modulate, there's such a thing as water toxicity/intoxication and hyponatremia(low electrolytes due to "flashing" caused by a water and electrolyte imbalance.
 If you experience nausea, vomiting, cramps, and fatigue after drinking a lot of water lick some salt.)
+Remember the body knows how much water it needs.
+Drink two glasses of water in the morning right after waking up. **Modulate it.**

 Eat less frequently.
 Science has found correlations between long life spans and low frequency of eating.
 I suggest eating once a day, one and a half times a day or employing Intermittent Fasting.
 On Wednesdays eat supper early at 6 pm then skip meals till Friday at 7 pm, this is called Autophagy.
-Research!
+Research! **Reduce Frequency but Eat More.**

 ### 8. Write

 Writing has serious mental health benefits even if it's not journaling + if you keep a blog like this, it can eventually grow to become a passive income source.
-Start by writing things you are grateful for then move to a journal then try blogging or you could do the process in reverse.
-Need a blog?
-Contact me and I'll build one for you in less than a day.
+Start by writing things you are grateful for then move to a journal then try blogging or you could do the process in reverse. **Need a blog?
+Contact me** and I'll build one for you in less than a day.
 Contact me: [alunje73@gmail.com](mailto:alunje73@gmail.com) to get a blog at very affordable prices, if you would like it with a custom domain name you may have to pay slightly more but you can always start with something like "aramsblog.netlify.app".

 ### 9. Get a job or build a business